mgerb/go-discord-bot/readme.md

 ### Commands

-- `clip` - clips the past minute of audio (currently bugged if more than one user is speaking)
+- `clip` - clips the past minute of audio
 - `summon` - summons the bot to your current channel
 - `dismiss` - dismisses the bot from the server
 - `<audio clip>` - play a named audio clip